jxpettigrew/jxpettigrew.github.io/_posts/2024-12-09-nand2tetrispart1.markdown

 DMux4Way(in=former, sel=sel[0..1], a=a, b=b, c=c, d=d);
 DMux4Way(in=latter, sel=sel[0..1], a=e, b=f, c=g, d=h);
 ```
-If you've noticed a pattern here, then you can probably guess that the 8-way demultiplexer gate extends the logic of the 4-way demux gate.
-We first set up a basic 2-way demux gate with the most significant bit of the 3-bit selector to split the gates into two groups of four.
+If you've noticed a pattern here, then you can probably guess that the 8-way demultiplexer gate extends the logic of the 4-way DMux gate.
+We first set up a basic 2-way DMux gate with the most significant bit of the 3-bit selector to split the gates into two groups of four.
 We then use two DMux4Way gates to handle these two groups, using the two least significant bits of the selector to finally channel the output to the correct gate.

 ## Concluding thoughts
 Anyone who's spent any time at all programming probably won't find the most elementary gates here all that revelatory, but personally, the real value of the project was in being forced to become familiar with the multiplexer/demultiplexer gates and multi-bit/multi-way gates.
 You can read about these things all day, but that will never provide the same intuitive understanding as actually using (or, in this case, building) them.
 It's also a good exercise in Boolean logic if you're unfamiliar or out of practice.